Adey

 Ethiopian Restaurants in the USA

 Ethiopian cuisine has become a beloved part of many U.S. cities' food scenes, thanks to vibrant Ethiopian diaspora communities.
-From Washington D.C.'s historic "Little Ethiopia" to the Bay Area's tech-savvy spots, discover restaurants that serve not just food, but culture, community, and unforgettable dining experiences.
+From Washington D.C.'s historic "Little Ethiopia" to the tech-driven Bay Area and the Ethiopian hubs of Seattle, Minneapolis, and Houston, you'll discover restaurants that serve not just food, but culture, community, and unforgettable dining experiences.

 5